 Radiation therapy is administered at CentraState’s Karen Olbis Radiation Oncology Center by highly trained radiation oncologists plus a full staff of registered radiation therapists, registered nurses, radiation physicists and dosimetrists.
 Radiation therapeutic approaches for prostate cancer include:

-- Internal Radiation Therapy (Brachytherapy): During internal radiation therapy, also called brachytherapy, a radioactive implant is put inside the body in or near the tumor in a usually painless procedure.
+Internal Radiation Therapy (Brachytherapy for prostate cancer): During internal radiation therapy, also called brachytherapy, a radioactive implant is put inside the body in or near the tumor in a usually painless procedure.
 For prostate cancer, this includes radiation seed implantation (low dose rate brachytherapy) and high-dose rate (HDR) brachytherapy.

 Proton Therapy for Prostate Cancer